sciros/movietix_grails/.github/PULL_REQUEST_TEMPLATE.md

 #### Focus on Code Clarity
 - [ ] Is the code clear in its behavior and purpose?
 - [ ] Does the code conform to the established architecture (or improve it)?
-- [ ] Is there comments in the code for classes/interfaces/complex functions?
+- [ ] Are there comments in the code for classes/interfaces/complex functions?

 #### Focus on Code Quality
 *Does the code conform to code cleanliness standards?*